tinmarino/try/speech.md

-Once upon a time, in nothern Atacama a remote region of my native country an antenna called CM11 was not locking. this was declare as a SW problem, our problem. at that time band locking was an unknown problem.
+Once upon a time, in nothern Atacama a remote region of my native country an antenna called CM11 was not locking.
+This was declare as a SW problem, our problem.
+At that time band locking was an unknown problem.

 We went all over and above the code, files, monitoring points, tiny details trying to identify and discard probables scenarios of already known issues between HW and SW.